 Read more about our website templates right here >

 Mid Level Bespoke Websites

-A common project structure that we’ve gone through a number of times, which typically involves creating a 6-8 page site that showcases the services and expertise of a local business.
+A common project structure that we’ve gone through a number of times, which typically involves creating a 6-8 page information based site that showcases the services and expertise of a local business.
 The website would usually have profiles of individual team members, descriptions of services, as well as prominent calls to action.
 There might also be embedded social media feeds (instgram/twitter), custom animation to screen elements, and a deep integration of branding aesthetics to the overall site architecture.
-A custom designed and built website that exemplifies the best of your business.

-Extensive sites with unique or advanced functionalities need to be planned more meticulously of course, especially if you’re going to be selling products or services online.
+Extensive sites with unique or advanced functionalities need to be planned more meticulously of course, especially if you’re going to be selling products or services online, or you’re using API keys to do something clever with third party content.
 You might have a complex need to display dynamic property or product listings on your website, or want a checkout and payment process setup.
-We’d inevitably spend longer drawing out more extensive flat plans for discussion, and making sure that all parties involved are confident in the outcome every step of the way.
+We’d inevitably spend longer drawing out more extensive flat plans for discussion, doing research and digital due diligence, and making sure that all parties involved are confident in the outcome every step of the way.

 The branding process starts with some primary brainstorming and digital sketches.
 We work-up a first round of concepts and these are presented to you in PDF format.
 Usually, clients find something they like in the first developmental stages, and we move forward with one of the designs.
 We will work through a select number of amends with you and finish with an exciting, new logo.
 Available in whatever formats you require.

 Branding & Stationery £1,500 – £2,000 (+VAT)